 No religious activities beyond state-controlled institutions are allowed.
-Protestants are frequently branded as 'extremists' and it is thought their aim is to spy on and destroy the current political system.
+Protestants are frequently branded as "extremists" and it is thought their aim is to spy on and destroy the current political system.
 From this perspective, Protestants need not only to be controlled but, if necessary, eradicated.

-Islamic oppression blended with clan oppression:
+Islamic oppression blended with Clan oppression:

-If indigenous (Muslim) citizens convert to Christianity, they are likely to experience pressure and occasionally physical violence from families and local community to force them to return to their former faith.
-Some converts are locked up by their families, beaten and even expelled from their communities.
+If indigenous (Muslim) citizens convert to Christianity, they are likely to experience pressure and occasionally physical violence from their families and the local community to force them to return to their former faith.
+Some converts are locked up by their families, beaten, and even expelled from their communities.
 Local mullahs preach against them, adding pressure.
 As a result, most converts will do their best to hide their faith.